-- The Task What area needs asphalting?
+- The Task What bituminous materials are needed?
+How much is required?
+Does it need any special equipment? - Equipment and Materials What type of equipment will be used?
 How big is it?
-What materials are required?
-Does it need any special equipment? - Plant What type of plant will be used?
-How big is it?
-How much room does it need? - Attachments What equipment will you need to complete the asphalting safely?
-Is the equipment available? - Communications How are you going to communicate with other workers? - Procedures and Rules Do you need any special permits or licences?
+How much room does it need? - Communications How are you going to communicate with other workers? - Procedures and Rules Do you need any special permits or licences?
 Are there site rules that affect the way you will do the work?